aveniri/pagify-it/README.md

 # Documentation

-See [Page.js](https://visionmedia.github.io/page.js/), it's no longer maintained.
-This package is meant for small projects and for quick prototyping only, use something more sophisticated if you intend to build a larger product.
+See [Page.js](https://visionmedia.github.io/page.js/).
+This package is meant for small projects and for quick prototyping, consider something more sophisticated if you intend to build a larger product.

 # Example